Deploying mytoken with docker swarm¶

 These mounts use env vars.
 So the files themselves do not need modification, but we must ensure that the env vars are

 correctly set.
-These are specified in the .env
+These are specified in the .env file.

 Just check that everything is correct there (You will need to change things here).
 This is mainly about setting the base path.